vrishank16/SAP-Next-Gen-Project/README.md

 # SAP-Next-Gen-Project

-I am currently working on a project wherein me and my team are building a UI (using SAP Build) which will be implemented across all Telstra payphone screens in Melbourne.
-This UI is being built with the aim of helping homeless people navigate through life on the streets.
+I recently completed working on a project wherein me and my team had to build a UI (using SAP Build) which will be implemented across all Telstra payphone screens in Melbourne.
+This UI was built with the aim of helping homeless people navigate through life on the streets.

 ### Introduction